shinyorg/shiny/input/docs/localization/gettingstarted.md

 ```

 Here I'm saying:
-- YourDbSyncTextProviderClass is my main text provider (kind of priority 1)
+- YourDbSyncTextProviderClass is my main text provider (kind of priority 1), but as it's a database text provider, it could be empty by default
 - Auto initialize with "en" default culture
 - Set "en" culture as invariant culture
 - Add mobile/server shared resx text provider (localized error message handling)
 - Add mobile specific resx text provider (default app localization when the db one has no matching key - e.g. empty at first launch)

+So when the app starts, it will be localized with "en" culture wich is the invariant one for each provider
+As it's the first launch, my database is empty so it will load and cache "en" localized resources from YourSharedResourcesDesignerClass first, then from YourMobileResourcesDesignerClass
+At this moment, AvailableCultures should contain English, French, French (France), Spanish.
+Then, somewhere in my loading script, my data service pull resources from remote server into local database.
+From there, I can manualy initialize again the plugin to refresh AvailableCultures wich should now conatin English, French, French (France), Italian, Spanish.